deliaconstantino/plantdwellers-2.0-backend/devlog.md

 [] fix spacing/styling on Home page
 [] fix routes/router
-[] update logout to be just a click not a page change [] add option for user to create/join a home after they sign up
+[] update logout to be just a click not a page change [] add option for user to create/join a home after they sign up - put on profile page, otherwise show home name [] if no home, Home page should say, you haven't added a home to your profile.
+Click here to add and link to above page [] fix login to route to profile, not logout
+[] check paths and what loads with a brand new user

 # Extras
 [] implement responsive design